KarimAmr15/Penetration-Testing-Report/README.md

-# 🔐 Juice Shop Penetration Testing Report
+# 🔐 Penetration Testing Report

 This repository contains the comprehensive penetration testing report for the **OWASP Juice Shop** web application.
 The project was conducted as part of the **Software and Mobile Devices Security** course.